How to Celebrate Labor Day in Durham

 Book the best Accommodations

-Durham has approximately 70 lodging options (with nearly 9,000 guest rooms), ranging from large conference centers and boutique hotels to cozy bed and breakfasts and locally-owned inns, plus over 1,000 active rentals on Airbnb and VRBO.
-Find everything you need to know about where to stay, what to explore, and how to discover Durham safely.
+Durham has nearly 70 lodging options (with around 8,000 guest rooms), ranging from large conference centers and boutique hotels to cozy bed and breakfasts and locally-owned inns, plus over 1,000 active rentals with unique experiences on Airbnb and VRBO.
+Find everything you need to know about where to stay.

 For a comprehensive list of all of the Durham events happening on Labor Day weekend, visit our events calendar.